FinBen: A Holistic Financial Benchmark for Large Language Models: FinBen

-\textbf{Extraction.} The extraction task including 5 datasets from 4 information extraction tasks, evaluating LLMs' ability to accurately retrieve specific financial information from large datasets, a process tied closely to Associative Memory (Ma). \textbf{\textit{1) Named entity recognition}} extracts entities like LOCATION, ORGANIZATION, and PERSON from financial agreements and SEC filings, using the NER~\cite{alvarado2015domain} and FINER-ORD~\cite{shah2023finer} datasets. \textbf{\textit{2) Relation extraction}} identifies relationships such as "product/material produced" and "manufacturer" in financial news and earnings transcripts with the FINRED dataset~\cite{sharma2022finred}. \textbf{\textit{3) Causal classification}} discerns whether sentences from financial news and SEC filings convey causality using the SC dataset~\cite{mariko2020financial}. \textbf{\textit{4) Causal detection}} identifies cause and effect spans in financial texts with the CD dataset~\cite{mariko2020financial}.
-The evaluation of these tasks is focused on the F1 score~\cite{goutte2005probabilistic} and Entity F1 score~\cite{derczynski2016complementarity}.

-\textbf{Understanding.} The understanding task includes 5 datasets from 4 numerical reasoning tasks, challenging LLMs to interpret and analyze complex numerical data and intricate financial statistics, associted with the Quantitative Reasoning (Gq) ability. \textbf{\textit{1) Question answering}} focuses on solving questions through multi-step numerical reasoning with financial reports and tables, utilizing the FinQA~\cite{chen2021finqa} and TATQA~\cite{zhu2021tat} dataset. \textbf{\textit{2) Multi-turn question answering}} is an extension on QA with multi-turn questions and answers based on financial earnings reports and tables, using the ConvFinQA dataset~\cite{chen2022convfinqa}. \textbf{\textit{3) Numeric labeling}} aims at tagging numeric spans in financial documents using 2,794 labels with the FNXL dataset~\cite{sharma2023financial}. \textbf{\textit{4) Token classification}} aims at identifying common attributes and comparative elements in textual analogies by extracting analogy frames, utilizing the FSRL dataset~\cite{lamm2018textual}.
-Entity F1 score~\cite{derczynski2016complementarity} and the Exact Match Accuracy (EMAcc) metric~\cite{kim2023we} are used to evaluate these tasks.
+\paragraph{Question answering.} It includes 3 datasets from 2 QA tasks, challenging LLMs to respond to financial queries. \textbf{\textit{1) QA}} focuses on solving questions through multi-step numerical reasoning with financial reports and tables, utilizing the FinQA~\citep{chen2021finqa} and TATQA~\citep{zhu2021tat} dataset. \textbf{\textit{2) Multi-turn QA}} is an extension of QA with multi-turn questions and answers based on financial earnings reports and tables, using the ConvFinQA dataset~\citep{chen2022convfinqa}.
+F1 score~\citep{derczynski2016complementarity} and the Exact Match Accuracy (EMAcc) metric~\citep{kim2023we} are used to evaluate these tasks. \textbf{\textit{2) Long-form QA}} involve presenting models with complex, detailed questions that require extensive and nuanced answers, often incorporating legal interpretations and practical applications.
+In our evaluation, we utilize our newly proposed Regulations dataset, which focuses on intricate questions and answers related to financial regulations like EMIR.
+We assess the model responses using ROUGE~\citep{lin2004rouge} and BERTScore~\citep{zhang2019bertscore}.